 Where to buy?

-Antigua and Barbuda is divided into the parishes of Saint George, Saint John, Saint Mary, Saint Paul, Saint Peter, and Saint Philip on the island of Antigua and the dependencies of Barbuda and Redonda.
+Antigua and Barbuda is divided into the parishes of Saint George, Saint John, Saint Mary, Saint Paul, Saint Peter, and Saint Philip.

-Here’s our curated list of where to buy property in Antigua and Barbuda:
+Here’s our curated list of where to look for property in your Antigua and Barbuda search:

 What are prices like?